niraunjana/EXP-2-Descriptive-Analytics/README.md

 ## EXP 2: Descriptive Analytics

-### 1. Using Summary Statistics to Calculate Measures of Central Tendency and Dispersion, and Analyzing Data Distributions
+## Using Summary Statistics to Calculate Measures of Central Tendency and Dispersion, and Analyzing Data Distributions

+## Tools:
-**Tools:** Python (NumPy, Pandas)
+Python (NumPy, Pandas)

+## Program:

 ```python
 import numpy as np